-The primary responsibility of the Associate Director of NIH for Data Science is to set a strategic vision for and lead trans-NIH data science activities and funding initiatives, drawing upon strengths from across all of the NIH's Institutes and Centers.
-The Associate Director of NIH for Data Science serves as a focal point for data science activities at NIH and is eager to engage with partners both within NIH and in academia, industry, nonprofit organizations, or other government agencies.
+The primary responsibility of the NIH Associate Director of NIH for Data Science (ADDS) is to set a strategic vision for and lead trans-NIH data science activities and funding initiatives, drawing upon strengths from across the National Institutes for Health.
+The NIH Associate Director for Data Science serves as a focal point for data science activities at NIH and is eager to engage with partners both within NIH and in academia, industry, nonprofit organizations, or other government agencies.

 The strategic plan for DataScience @ NIH is evolving, as wide input continues to be gathered.
-This vision includes overseeing a sustainable data science infrastructure for biomedical research and leading the development of strategies to ensure that data are findable, accessible, inter-operable, and re-usable (FAIR), stimulating data science research and applying data science to biomedical research questions, leading efforts to support data sharing and open science, and fostering the development of the next generation of professionals in data science.
+This vision includes overseeing a sustainable data science infrastructure for biomedical research and leading the development of strategies to ensure that data are FAIR (Findable, Accessible, Interoperable, and Re-usable), stimulating data science research and applying data science to biomedical research questions, leading efforts to support data sharing and open science, and fostering the development of the next generation of professionals in data science.

-This transition also positioned the operational oversight of the Big Data to Knowledge (BD2K) trans-NIH extramural funding program to the Common Fund in the Division of Program Coordination, Planning, and Strategic Initiatives.
+With this transition, came the operational oversight of the BD2K initiative being housed within the Common Fund programs in the Division of Program Coordination, Planning, and Strategic Initiatives.
 Detailed information about BD2K initiatives, funded grants, and organizational structure can be found on the BD2K website.